Latios83/psbot/README.md

 ps.server = 'sim.smogon.com:8000';
 //in commands like '!data gengar', '!' is the symbol. ps.symbol = 'symbolgoeshere';

-ps.exceptions = ['yourusername'];
+//used in commands. users in here can use any command, no matter what. ps.exceptions = ['yourusername'];
 ps.commands = {
   hello: function(args, room, user) {